-After graduating magna cum laude from law school, Richard worked for a Tallahassee law firm for three years.
-He relocated to Southwest Florida to join Henderson Franklin in 2012 and resides in Fort Myers with his wife and children.
-When he is not working, Richard enjoys spending time outdoors and is an avid fly fisherman.
+Richard worked in the Florida House of Representatives while attending Florida State University College of Law.
+After graduating magna cum laude from law school, he worked for a Tallahassee law firm for three years.
+Richard is a Fort Myers native and came home to Southwest Florida to join Henderson Franklin in 2012.
+When he is not working, he enjoys spending time outdoors and is an avid fly fisherman.

 - Five Ways to Endanger Your Professional License